- This 18th-century country house in Woodstock, Oxfordshire is a UNESCO World Heritage Site.

 - If the prime minister’s birthplace inspired you to go to the capital, why not have Afternoon Tea at Westminster Abbey?

-- Blenheim Palace is around one and a half hours away from London and from Birmingham.
+- Blenheim Palace is around 1.5 hours away from London and from Birmingham.
 It’s also eight miles north-west from Oxford.

 - To get to Blenheim Palace by car, take the A44 Eversham Road from Oxford.
 The palace is signposted from junction nine of the M40.
 If using a sat-nav, ensure the postcode used is OX20 1UL.